wmde/wikibase-release-pipeline/docs/enable-login-with-wikimedia.md

-# Enabling Login with Wikimedia
+# Enabling login with Wikimedia

 Login with Wikimedia lets people sign in to your Wikibase with the same Wikimedia account they use on Wikidata, Wikipedia, and other Wikimedia projects.
 It gives members of the Wikimedia community a familiar way to participate without creating and managing another password.